LoveULin/AlwaysAndForever/README.md

+## getaddrinfo failed in only-IPv6 network on iOS9

+to be continued...

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/LoveULin/AlwaysAndForever/edit/master/README.md) to maintain and preview the content for your website in Markdown files.